OCD Therapy in Oradell, NJ

 Many people spend years trying to “figure out” OCD before seeking help.
 Many spend years thinking it is anything but OCD.
 But OCD isn’t a problem that can be solved through logic or willpower alone.
 It’s a brain-based cycle that requires specific tools.
 ERP is highly effective, and most clients experience significant improvement when they actively engage in the process.

-ERP can sound scary.
+Exposures, part of ERP therapy can sound scary.
 It is basically making you face your fears… But when used in therapy with support, it is not scary.
 It is actually a collaborate and compassionate process.
 When we begin, we start with something that may only cause a little bit of fear or anxiety and then work our way up.
 And we will discuss all exposures and explore your comfort level together.
-You stay in control, and we always move at your pace.
 Most clients find that ERP feels empowering and has helped them tremendously.

 My Commitment to Your Healing Journey

 You have taken the first big step just by coming here.
-Now let’s get you the help that you need.
+Schedule a free 15 minute consultation so we can take the next steps together!